Bad things happen to good people. This is one of the many mantras of preppers. We look out for those bad things around every corner.

 Lock Bar Teeth

 Within the body formed by the handcuff double-strand is the lock bar.
+The lock bar is the second half of the locking mechanism.
 The lock bar has several teeth that engage with the teeth of the single-strand.

 Lock Bar Spring